tabulate/tabulate/README.md

 9. The `[tabulate]` shortcode can be used to embed tables, lists, row-counts, and data-entry forms into WordPress content.
 For more details, see the [FAQ section](https://wordpress.org/plugins/tabulate/faq/).
-10. Tables with *latitude* and *longitude* columns can be exported to KML.
+10. Tables with *point* columns can be exported to KML.
+Also, data entry for these columns is done with a small slippy map, on which a marker can be placed.

 ## Installation